jpoindexter/ReasonOps/docs/api/steps/index.md

+> 🧠 ReasonOps Context
+Each reasoning step in ReasonOps captures a discrete unit of logic in an AI trace.
+Steps are judged on their contribution to overall coherence, truth alignment, and justification.

 # 🪜 Step API Reference

 This document defines the ReasonOps API for extracting reasoning steps from a model-generated Completion.
 Steps are logical units used for granular scoring, fallacy detection, and downstream evaluation exports.